tuandnvn/learn-to-perform/README.md

 ## Install

 My code requires installation of tensorflow, and optionally keras.
 I use Anaconda python 3.6.2 distribution.
-Installation of tensorflow can be found [here](https://www.tensorflow.org/install/).
+Installation of Tensorflow can be found [here](https://www.tensorflow.org/install/) (tested with Tensorflow 1.2.1, but higher version should also work).
 Other required library could be installed as followings:

 ```
 conda install -c anaconda html5lib